JAlcocerT/JAlcocerT/content/blog/selfhst-0325.md

 My previous go to solution with: Syncthing + PiGallery works perfectly.

-But among all the Photo Tools I reviewed recently, Immich is the one I tried with the best mobile app experience.
+But among all the Photo Tools I reviewed/tried recently, Immich is the one I tried with the **best mobile app experience**.

 {{< cards >}}
-  {{< card link="https://github.com/JAlcocerT/Docker/blob/main/Media/Photo/Immich_Docker-Compose.yml" title="Config File 🐳 ↗"  >}}
+  {{< card link="https://github.com/JAlcocerT/Docker/blob/main/Media/Photo/Immich_Docker-Compose.yml" title="Immich Config File 🐳 ↗"  >}}
 {{< /cards >}}

 **What do I like about Immich**?